js-template/metablog-free/README.md

 ### Prerequisites

-Please make sure that you have latest version of pnpm, npm or yarn installed in your system.
+Please make sure that you have latest version of pnpm.
 You can install the latest version of pnpm, npm or yarn by running the following command in your terminal:

 -  pnpm Installation